Wednesday, November 13, 2024

 November 6, 2024

 Following is a 10-minute segment from the Politics Done Right podcast’s November 9 show.
-This segment highlights Dr. Eddie Glaude’s recent on-air challenging of MNSBC’s Stephanie Ruhle on why Kamala Harris did not win.
-According to Politics Done Right host Egberto Willies, how Glaude speaks about the range of reasons Harris lost is how we all “should be tackling racism, sexism, and misogyny.”
+This segment highlights Dr. Eddie Glaude’s recent on-air exchange with MSNBC host Stephanie Ruhle on why Kamala Harris did not win.
+According to Politics Done Right host Egberto Willies, how Glaude speaks about the reasons Harris lost is how we all “should be tackling racism, sexism, and misogyny.”
+(NOTE: Other progressive voices disagree that Harris's loss essentially boils down to sexism and racism rather than her policies – or lack thereof.
+See, for example, Sabrina Salvati’s video commentary here.)

 [Alan Minsky’s November 7, 2024 Common Dreams op-ed, “Progressives Must Challenge for the Leadership of the Democratic Party – and Win” is] another feckless call for nominal progressives to reform the Democratic Party from within.
 Pathetic.